Signs of a Used Car with Flood Damage

 Here are five signs of flood damage when you’re shopping for a used car.

 Rust is forming in unusual places It isn’t uncommon for a used car to develop a spot of rust.
 But if the rust is in locations you normally wouldn’t see it, it’s a sign that it was sitting in deep water.
 Rust on the strut towers under the hood, on the seat frame in the car, or on the drip holes in the car doors are a few signs to look for.

 The carpet is water stained Look for more than just water and salt stains on the driver’s mat area.
 If there is a consistent water stain ring more than three inches up the center console or on the door panels, the car has probably been in a flood.

-The underneath of a car is usually cleaner than you’d imagine.
+The undercarriage is excessively rusty The underneath of a car is usually cleaner than you’d imagine.
 If there is rust on the bottom of the floor pan in the middle of the car, there’s a good chance it’s seen more water than the seller is letting on.